CSS Margin

 With the help of the following properties you can set the margin for each side of an element:

-All the margin properties can have the values below:
+All margin properties accept the following values:

 The margin property accepts negative values.